 On the other hand, Crohn’s disease is more common among girls and women over the age 14.

 - malnutrition with resulting weight loss

-- fistulas, or ulcers that go through the bowel wall, creating a hole between different parts of the digestive tract
+- fistulas, or tunnels that go through the bowel wall, creating a hole between different parts of the digestive tract

 - bowel obstruction

 To diagnose IBD, your doctor will first ask you questions about your family’s medical history and your bowel movements.

 A physical exam may then be followed by one or more diagnostic tests.

 Stool samples and blood tests can be used to look for infections and other diseases.

 Blood tests can also sometimes be used to distinguish between UC and Crohn’s disease.
 However, blood tests alone cannot be used to diagnose IBD.